All posts by cl@rks

 SATURDAY

 The last day always comes too soon.
 We woke up in the clouds, with our mountain home engulfed in a low hanging mist and threatening rain.
 Temperatures had dropped and it was quite chilly!
-We wondered how this would bode for our ‘Beach day’ plan…
+We wondered how this would bode for our ‘Beach Day’ plan…

 We set off, back down the mountain and on the ring road highway that ran clockwise three quarters of the way around the island.
 We would be driving the whole distance, to Mogan at the farthest point, and counting our blessings for the freeway.

 While we were amazed to be greeted with bright sunshine on this end of the island, we were a bit disappointed with Mogan.
 The small slice of beach was packed and promoters outside the crescent of restaurants along the short waterfront promenade were already having little challenge luring tourists in with drinks specials and meal deals.
 It was clear from the row of apartments and the collection of stores that this town had dedicated itself to in-and-out holidaymakers.
-Luke did us the honours of testing the waters so that at least we could say we collectively had experienced the ocean.
+Luke did us the honour of testing the waters so that at least we could say we collectively had experienced the ocean.

 A signboard gave us options for walks through the dunes and we selected the 2.3km route that would deposit us at the sea.
 It didn’t sound very far – a fraction of the hike the previous day – but the thick sand made the going a lot slower and tougher.
 It was worth it though to make our way along the demarcated path to appreciate the vastness of it all.